pvgenuchten/training-gitops-sdi/docs/7-providing-map-services.md

 First update the config file `./data/ms.conf`.
 On this config file list all the mapfiles wihich are published on the container.
 Open the file `./data/ms.conf` and populate the maps section.
 The maps section are key-value pairs of alias and path to the mapfile, the alias is used as http://localhost/ows/{alias}/ogcapi (for longtime mapserver users, the alias replaces the `?map=example.map` syntax).

 Notice that our local `./docker/data` folder is mounted into the mapserver container as `/srv/data`.
-You may have to move all content of the data repository to the ./docker/data folder.
+You may have to move some content from previous paragraphs into ./docker/data folder.
+An alias for the foss4 map has already been added.

 ```yaml
 MAPS